sara-nl/picas_cortex/README.md

 Original test run
 ---
-This is the original test run, with nothing changed.
+This is the original test run, nothing changed.
+It is given here just for reference; can be skipped.
 ```
-cd picas_cortex/jobs
+cd picas_cortex/code
 sbatch ddcal.sh
 ```
 If finished successfully, there should be output in `outdir`.
 Note: currently does not work under user's home.
 Hence, run it under `/project/lofarvwf/Public`.